Dazzoo/snoutify/README.md

-# Snoutify - Customer and Pet Management by Yurii Shushanskyi from CarsXE API
+# Snoutify - Customer and Pet Management by Yurii Shushanskyi

 A responsive web app for managing customers and their pets with search and filtering capabilities.